stephaneVercouillieBMID/slate/source/index.html.md

 # itsme(r) Login

-**itsme(r) Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) to allow user to login securely and to share verified identity data with your application.
+**itsme(r) Login** is a service provided by [Belgian Mobile ID](https://www.belgianmobileid.be) to allow users to login securely and to share verified identity data with your application.

-The usage is justified and consent is provided by the end-user, following data can be shared with your application
+The data usage is justified and consent is provided by the end-user, following data can be shared with your application

 - **Verified Identity Data**: identity information typically retrieved from the National eID Card
 - **Commercial Information**: information provided by the end-user